 - Fibroma (Skin Tags)

 Plasmage has been designed to treat delicate areas including , Particularly around the Eyes but also Scarring, Fine Perioral Lines and Excess Skin.
 It is first patented Fractional Plasma® for painless treatments and is safe for all skin types and can be used for rejuvenation of skin.

-Plasmage by Brera is a medical grade machine and hence provides our clients with a level of safety assurance above other machines on the market.
+At Luxe Appearance we use Plasmage by Brera which is a medical grade machine and hence provides our clients with a level of safety assurance above other machines on the market.

 How Does it work?

 Plasma sublimation is a revolutionary cosmetic procedure that requires no cutting of the skin, and no injectable anaesthetics.